qbradq/sharduo/README.md

 ## Outstanding Issues ##

-### Go-Live Issues ###
+### Go-Live Tasks ###
-This is a list of known issues that must be resolved before the server may be opened to outside connections.
+This is a list of known tasks that must be completed before the server may be opened to outside connections.

-* Player movement packet throttling
 * ~~Removal of stale NetStates in the game service goroutine~~
 * ~~Removal of stale connections in the login service goroutine~~
 * ~~Integration of the game service into a single self-managed structure~~
-* Restrict command usage to access levels
 * ~~Do not allow items within the bank box to be used unless the bank box is open~~
 * ~~Proper coordinate wrapping in game.Map.getChunksInBounds()~~
-* Pretty sure we are leaking objects during world.Remove(), fix it
-* Reduce or remove map usage in performance-critical areas
+* Evaluate all TODO tags remaining in the source code, create tasks for them and assign them to milestones
+* Make client available for download somehow
+* Create homepage site and service

 ### Miscellaneous Issues ###
 This is a list of known issues that do not need to be resolved before the next